shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 Meanwhile, biometrics-based identification as a whole has only become more ubiquitous than ever six years later.
 The Touch ID technology that began with iPhone 5s (2015), along with its extension, Face ID introduced with iPhone X (2017), made it virtually impossible to go back to a time when the safety of data in your phone meant having to type a passcode each time it needed to be unlocked.
 Between the two though, I still have a slight preference for Touch ID, due to its versatility and the attention-free unlocking experience.

 ## Camera
 iPhone 7 has a 12-megapixel camera, the pixel count of which was first introduced with the iPhone 6s series a year earlier and from there, remained unchanged until the iPhone 14 Pro line in 2022.
 Quality-wise, it's what you can expect from an entry-level model of iPhone.
 It shoots sharp pictures with vibrant color under well-lit conditions.
-At night, the camera could still impress you with its optical image stabilization, but it might take a few attempts to get the perfect shot.
+At night, the camera can still impress you with its optical image stabilization, but it might take a few attempts to get the perfect shot.

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/iPhone 7/IMG_6038.jpg" width="49%" />